MaximilianHanussek/BOOTABLE/README.md

 Change into the cloned repo
 <pre>cd BOOTABLE/</pre>

-Run the installation script and all the tools will be compiled and installed in the BOOTABLE directory sh install_bootable.sh
+Run the installation script and all the tools will be compiled and installed in the BOOTABLE directory except some gromacs tools which will be installed under /usr/local/ at the moment and tensorflow which will be installed via `pip`
+<pre>sh install_bootable.sh</pre>

 ### 2. Using a .qcow2 image